nmwsharp/polyscope-docs/cpp/source/structures/point_cloud/basics.md

 ### Point render mode

 By default, Polyscope renders point clouds with a sphere for each point.
 However, for large point clouds (for instance, > 500,000 points, or on low-end hardware), this sphere rendering may become prohibitively expensive and lead to a laggy interface.
-As an alternative, points can be rendered as a small quad per-point, which is more efficient (for instance, it is real-time with 20,000,000+ points on my mid-range GPU).
+As an alternative, points can be rendered as a small quad per-point, which is more efficient (for instance, it renders in real-time with 20,000,000+ points on my mid-range GPU).

 ![point render mode diagram](../../media/point_render_mode_diagram.jpg)